idleberg/Bootstrap-Listr/README.md

 ### Options

-You can configure the optional columns (size, age, permissions), column sorting, and the list of ignored file names in in the header of the script file.
+You can configure some of the settings in the header of the script file.
+Currently, these includ the following:

+* Optional columns for size, modified date, permissions (the latter is disabled by default)
+* Column sorting (enabled by default)
+* List of ignored files

 ### File name